helje5/SwiftSockets/README.md

     - [x] OutputStream
   - [x] Left shift AND right shift
   - [ ] Enums on steroids
+  - [ ] Dynamic type system, reflection

 ###Why?!

 This is an experiment to get acquainted with Swift.
 To check whether something real can be implemented in 'pure' Swift.
 Meaning, without using any Objective-C Cocoa classes (no NS'ism).
 Or in other words: Can you use Swift without writing all the 'real' code in wrapped Objective-C? :-)

 ###Contact